dendie-sanjaya/iot-parking-lot/readme.md

 For a complete, real-time demonstration of the system in action, including the moment a car is detected and the dashboard updates, please watch the following video:

-[!Youtube IoT Smart Parking Simulation Video](https://www.youtube.com/shorts/WS5VSQtktnw) atau bisa dowload di  [Download video MP4](video/video.mp4)
+[Youtube IoT Smart Parking Simulation Video](https://www.youtube.com/shorts/WS5VSQtktnw) atau bisa dowload di  [Download video MP4](video/video.mp4)